UmeshMotiwale/2nd_year_EE_IITB_RESOURCES/README.md

-# 📚 Second Year Engineering Resources
+# 📚 Second Year EE Resources

 Welcome to my collection of second-year engineering resources.
 This repository contains well-organized study materials that I used throughout my academic year.